Mutual obligation requirements

 If you could have claimed Widow Allowance

-You’re exempt from mutual obligation requirements if on or after 1 July 2018 if both of these apply, you:
+If you could have claimed Widow Allowance, you’re exempt from mutual obligation requirements in some situations.
+This is the case if on or after 1 July 2018 you do both of the following:

 You can volunteer with an employment services provider if you want help to find suitable work or do training.